aslam-31/web/replit.md

 - June 28, 2025.
 Added custom glassmorphism navigation buttons with Lucide icons for products slider with proper positioning and hover effects
 - June 28, 2025.
 Updated "Saiba Mais" buttons to glass design with backdrop blur, semi-transparent backgrounds, and consistent glassmorphism styling
 - June 28, 2025.
 Applied complete glassmorphism design to navigation buttons with semi-transparent backgrounds, glass borders, and backdrop blur effects
+- June 28, 2025.
+Enhanced transparency across all glass elements - reduced card opacity to 30%, buttons to 10% for cleaner, more transparent glass aesthetic
 ```

 ## User Preferences